goodluckdra/MovieHunter/README.md

 ## BackEnd

-Use PHP as backend language, MAMP to deal with environment, and MySQL as database.
+Use PHP as backend language, MAMP to set up environment, and MySQL as database.

 ## Demo